-If you're traveling to the Greater Phoenix area this December, you probably won't be surprised to learn that a lot of the events that take place in the city this time of year are centered around holiday celebrations.
-There are also a number of great community events, cultural and arts festivals, concerts and performances, and local attractions not related to Christmas, Hannukah, or Winter Solstice.
+If you're traveling to the Greater Phoenix area in December, you probably won't be surprised to learn that a lot of the events that take place in the city this time of year are centered around holiday celebrations.
+There are also a number of great community events, cultural and arts festivals, concerts and performances, and local attractions not related to Christmas, Hanukkah, or Winter Solstice.

-From Christmas Holiday lightings, festivals, and events to tailgate parties for your favorite Arizona sports team, there's something for everyone to do in Phoenix this December.
-Explore the list below and plan your trip today.
+From Christmas holiday lightings to tailgate parties for your favorite Arizona sports team, there's something for everyone to do in Phoenix this December.

 01 of 10

 With the weather in Phoenix remaining above freezing for most of the month of December, the city's streets come alive for festivals and special events throughout the month.